-And there is also a difference in execution time in both cases.
+There is also a difference in execution time in both cases.
 It is clear, the time taken to sort the elements depends on the elements in the list rather than which method or function you are using.

 Which one to use?

-It purely depends on your requirement.
+It purely depends on your requirements.

-- If you don’t require an original list in laster part of your code, you can sort the original list.
+- If you don’t require an original list in the laster part of your code, you can sort the original list.
 Use sort() list method.

-- If you require optional list later part of your code, you need to create a new sorted list.
+- If you require an optional list later part of your code, you need to create a new sorted list.
 Use sorted() built-in function.